TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 directories that contain no code)
 - Clean reverts/cherry-picks

+Rubber Stamper never provides OWNERS approval, by design.
+It's intended to be used by those who have owners in the directory modified or who are sheriffs.
+If it provided both code review and OWNERS approval, that would be an abuse vector: that would allow anyone who can create a revert or cherry-pick to land it without any other person being involved and that would allow the insertion of nonsense into benign files.
+E.g. the silent revert of security patches.

 If you need to add/change pattern configs, go to the first section "Configure your patterns"; if a pattern is already configured, and you need to use Rubber-Stamper as a reviewer for CLs, go to the second section "Have